nextgis/qgis_cswclient/docs/howto.rst

 Clicking the 'Search' button will search the Metadata Catalogue.
 Search results are displayed in a list and are sortable by clicking on the column title.
-You can navigate through search results with 'First', 'Last', 'Next' and 'Prev' buttons.
+You can navigate through search results with the direction buttons below the search results.

 Clicking a result will show the record's abstract in the 'Abstract' window and provides the following options:

-- clicking the 'Metadata' button to display record metadata
+- double-clicking the record displays the record metadata
 - clicking the 'Show XML' button opens a window with the service response in raw XML format
 - if record has type "downloadableData" and there is a link in the metadata,